Skip to content

 Frame

-Rims, handlebar, seatpost and stem
+Rims, handlebar, seat post and stem

 Why is this in percentages?

-Nearly every Trek aluminum frame is now directly drawing down our footprint and bringing us closer to our climate goals.
-It's a massive initiative with concrete results, and we want others in the industry and beyond to join us.
+Nearly every Trek aluminium frame is now directly drawing down our footprint and bringing us closer to our climate goals.
+It’s a massive initiative with concrete results, and we want others in the industry and beyond to join us.
 Learn more in our most recent Sustainability Report.